 While I’m mad as hell at you, you are my sister, and I love you.

-Please purchase the following items and bring them to the Grant Park Tower at 6:30 p.m. tonight.
+Please purchase the following items and bring them to Grant Park Tower at 6:30 p.m. tonight.

-7 pairs ladies underpants – size 2
+Seven pairs of ladies’ underpants – size 2

-4 pairs ladies sweatpants – size 2
+Four pairs of ladies’ sweatpants – size 2

-6 T-shirts, cotton - size 2
+Six T-shirts, cotton - size 2

-7 pairs ladies socks – size 2
+Seven pairs of ladies’ socks – size 2

-3 sets ladies pajamas – size 2
+Three sets of ladies’ pajamas – size 2

-Please arrive incognito, hoodie, sunglasses, no flowers.
+Please arrive incognito with a hoodie, sunglasses, and no flowers.
 Martin will be expecting you.
 I don’t think the mob knows who they beat up and raped.
 Let’s keep it that way.
 Elisha Simmons of the FBI will interview Millie at 7 p.m.

 I‘d like you to provide Millie with legal representation during the interview.